The abstract to Brian Riedl’s Heritage Foundation paper, ‘Why Government Spending Does Not Stimulate Economic Growth: Answering the Critics‘ reads:

 Congress cannot create new purchasing power out of thin air.
 If it funds new spending with taxes, it is simply redistributing existing purchasing power (while decreasing incentives to produce income and output).
 If Congress instead borrows the money from domestic investors, those investors will have that much less to invest or to spend in the private economy.
 If they borrow the money from foreigners, the balance of payments will adjust by equally raising net imports, leaving total demand and output unchanged.
 Every dollar Congress spends must first come from somewhere else.

-We can look at this in two ways: in terms of non-government net financial assets, or in terms of the quantity of money, M, and real output, Y.
+The claim that net government spending creates no new spending power is also false.
+We can look at this in two ways, either in terms of net financial assets or in terms of the quantity of money M (meaning reserves plus deposits).

-To see this more clearly, think of the reverse scenario of a budget surplus (T > G).
-By Riedl’s reasoning, net taxing would have no impact on the amount of net financial assets held by the non-government sector.
-After all, to make the net tax payments, the non-government sector would have to run down bank balances or sell bonds back to the government in order to meet its tax obligation.
-But this government action will clearly reduce net financial assets.
-The budget surplus withdraws more funds from non-government bank accounts through taxing than it adds through spending.
-This reduces net financial assets.
-The fact the non-government sector exchanges some bonds for reserves has no impact on the level of their holdings of net financial assets.
-It merely exchanges one financial asset (bonds) for another financial asset (reserves).
-The overall effect of the budget surplus is unambiguous: net financial assets decrease.
+To see this more clearly, think of the reverse scenario of a government surplus (T > G).
+By Riedl’s reasoning, net taxing would have no impact on the amount of net financial assets held by non-government.
+But net taxation clearly will reduce net financial assets, and reduce non-government’s capacity to spend.
+A government surplus withdraws more funds from non-government bank accounts through taxing than it adds through spending.
+To make the net tax payments, non-government has to run down bank balances or sell bonds back to government in order to meet its tax obligation.
+The effect of the government surplus is therefore unambiguous: net financial assets decrease.

-So taking all these things together, we have an increase in real output, Y, as a result of the government net expenditure.
-We have an increase in non-government net financial assets, held in the form of bonds.
-And we have no change in M. In other words, the government net spending has increased real output and non-government net financial assets and yet still left M unaffected.
-So the M available for purchases of goods and services remains undiminished, yet real output has increased.
+So, to summarize, we have an increase in real output Y as a result of the government net expenditure.
+We have an increase in net financial assets, whether held in the form of reserves, bonds, or some combination.
+And we have either no change in M (in the extreme case of no bank purchases of bonds) or an increase in M. In other words, government net spending causes an increase in real output and net financial assets without diminishing (and probably adding to) M. So the M available for purchases of goods and services remains undiminished or enhanced and, more importantly, net financial assets and real output have both increased.